Tyler Badie: Denver Broncos

 On December 29, 2022, Badie was signed by the Denver Broncos off the practice squad of the Ravens.
 Badie made his NFL debut in Week 18 against the Los Angeles Chargers.
 In the game, he scored a 24–yard touchdown off of a Russell Wilson pass, his first NFL touch, and touchdown.

 On August 29, 2023, Badie was waived by the Broncos and re-signed to the practice squad.
 He signed a reserve/future contract on January 8, 2024.

 On August 27, 2024, Badie was waived by the Broncos.
 The next day, he was re-signed to the practice squad.
 On September 14, Badie was elevated for the Broncos' Week 2 contest against the Pittsburgh Steelers.
 In the game, Badie played 3 offensive snaps, recording one reception for 2 yards and one rush for 16 yards.
 He was again elevated for the team's Week 3 victory against the Tampa Bay Buccaneers, where he led the team in rushing with 70 yards on 9 carries.
 On September 25, the Broncos formally signed Badie to their active roster.

 Following a back injury in Week 4 against the New York Jets, Badie was placed on injured reserve on October 5.
 On December 24, he was designated for return.

+On March 6, 2026, the Broncos placed an ERFA tender on Badie worth $1.075 million.